turtlecoin/turtlecoin-docs/docs/guides/mining/XMR-Stak-Guide.md

 *Note*: This guide explains the GUI Windows version, Non-XL version
 [This program](https://github.com/Eliovp/amdmemorytweak/releases/tag/0.2.3)

 BIOS mods can be scary; they can permanently brick a card and can be confusing and compicated for the non-initiated.
 But the benefits can be enticing.
-So let's talk about an option besides flashing your bios.
+Either way, let's talk about some alternative options.

 AmdMemoryTweaker is similar to "The Ethlargement Pill" Nvidia GPU's use for Ethereum mining.
 It adjusts memory timing straps on the fly, meaning we can adjust the parts of a BIOS that help us acheive higher speeds without having to flash the BIOS.